typedb/typedb-docs/02-running-grakn/01-install-and-run.md

 #### Manual Download

 Download the [latest release](https://github.com/graknlabs/grakn/releases), unzip it in a location on your machine that is easily accessible via terminal.

+#### Other package managers

+If Grakn Core doesn't have a distribution you need, please open an issue [on GitHub](https://github.com/graknlabs/grakn/issues).

 Having installed or downloaded Grakn, we can now start the [Server](#start-the-grakn-server) and interact with the [Console](../02-running-grakn/02-console.md).